bootstrapbool/ldaplocker/README.md

 # LDAP Locker

+🌾 Organically coded by yours truly with minimal use of clankers.

 I didn't plan on making this public when I created it.

 I apologize in advance for my terrible code and documentation...